Web layouts - Part 2: State of the art, Flexbox and Grid.

 The possibilities that the Grid opens up are interesting, but its adoption is certainly not yet the most widespread.
 Browsers only support it completely and without bugs since mid-2017.
 Despite this, its popularity is still accelerating.

-Adoption of the Grid feature on >900 of the most popular sites Source <a href=httpswwwchromestatuscommetricscsstimelinepopularity249>chromestatusorg<a>
+Adoption of the Grid feature on >900 of the most popular sites.
+Source : chromestatus.org

 So we notice that Grid answers a need that has been present for a long time, and its use is starting to climb.
 What more can we want?
 More in the next part!